justmarkham/scikit-learn-tips/README.md

 7. Handle unknown categories with OneHotEncoder by encoding them as zeros
 8. Use Pipeline to chain together multiple steps
 9. Add a missing indicator to encode "missingness" as a feature

+ **Note:** Some of the tips do not include any code, and can only be viewed on LinkedIn.

 ## Who creates these tips?